Entanglement, loss, and quantumness: When balanced beam splitters are best

+\textit{Mixed-state entanglement}---Pure states are excellent for idealizations and mathematical proofs, but the real world concerns mixed states.
+We thus extend our three above proofs to mixed-state entanglement measures.

-\textit{Definition (mixed-state entanglement)}--For any pure-state entanglement monotone $E(\Psi)$, a mixed-state entanglement monotone can be defined by a convex-roof extension over all pure state decompositions~\cite{BengtssonZyczkowski2006,Horodeckietal2009}: $\tilde{E}(\omega)=\inf_{\omega=\sum_i p_i |\Psi^i\rangle\langle\Psi^i|}\sum_i p_i E(\Psi^i)$.
-Even for mixed input states $\rho_1$, all non-classical states interfering with the vacuum on a beam splitter always generate entanglement $\omega_\trans=B(\trans)\rho_1\otimes|0\rangle\langle 0|B(\trans)^\dagger$, where classical mixed states are defined as coherent states and convex mixtures thereof~\cite{Sudarshan1963,Glauber1963,BachLuxmannEllinghaus1986,Sperling2016}.
-We write the entanglement potentials for mixed states as $\tilde{\mathcal{F}}_{\rho_1}(\trans)=\tilde{E}(\omega_\trans)$.
-For the von Neumann entropy this is known as the entanglement of formation~\cite{Bennettetal1996} and for the purity this is known as the generalized or I-concurrence~\cite{Rungtaetal2001}.
+For any pure-state entanglement monotone $E(\Psi)$, a mixed-state entanglement monotone can be defined by a convex-roof extension over all pure state decompositions~\cite{BengtssonZyczkowski2006,Horodeckietal2009}: $\tilde{E}(\omega)=\inf_{\sum_i p_i |\Psi^i\rangle\langle\Psi^i| = \omega}\sum_i p_i E(\Psi^i)$.
+For example, the convex-roof extension of von Neumann entropy is known as the entanglement of formation~\cite{Bennettetal1996} and the extension of purity is called the generalized or I-concurrence~\cite{Rungtaetal2001}.